 Data binding allows for automatic movement of data from parent to child component.

-Commands allow for parent event requesting a side effect from a child component.
+Commands allow a parent event to request a side effect from a child component.

 Events allow a child component to notify the parent of state change.

 The following code shows what components, data binding, commands, and events mean to Angular.
 Angular users don’t write code like this; Angular takes care of it for them.